What Is Phishing Email Scams and How to Avoid Them

-- Scan your device for viruses and malware (or malicious software).
+- Scan your device for viruses and malware.

 When you have identified an email as phishing, it’s time for payback.
-There are ways you can fight back to keep yourself more secure:
+There are ways you can take action to keep yourself more secure:

-- Forward the letter to the Anti-Phishing Working Group at firstname.lastname@example.org.
-If you receive a phishing text message, forward it to SPAM (7726).
+- Forward the email to the Anti-Phishing Working Group at firstname.lastname@example.org.
+If you receive a phishing SMS text, forward it to SPAM (7726).